rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 Venting frustration, IMO, does not improve how either the "venter" or the "ventee" feel.
 It only fuels the negativity.
 IMO, the best way to fight negative emotions is to employ the deductive.
-Figuring out the underlying context that causes negativity can save a conversation and simply engaging in that deductive search can protect you.
+Figuring out the underlying context that causes negativity can save a conversation and simply engaging in that search can protect you.
 Using logic to confront emotions is a form of what psychologist call [_add_blank_target cognitive restructuring](https://www.apa.org/topics/anger/control).

 Criticism of bad code is bound to be unpleasant to its authors.
 Even worse, a lot of code can be criticized on purely logical grounds.
 This can be interpreted as a critique of the author's competence and, I am sure, is a big source of negativity and tension.
 Let's look at this differently.
-Look at some of the empirical sciences like medicine or neuroscience and see how frequently the knowledge gets adjusted if not invalidated[^medical].
+Look at some of the empirical sciences like neuroscience and see how frequently the knowledge gets adjusted if not invalidated[^medical].
 IMO, programming is on a very localized and very accelerated path of the same process.
 Is "bad code" phenomena partially related to the empirical nature of programming?
 I think it is[^turning].

 [^medical]: The main reason typically presented for this is: improved ability to make and measure observations.
-In programming, we just witness things going south in front of our eyes.
+In programming, we witness things going south in front of our eyes, we typically do not need to wait for a new testing technology.

-[^turning]: In my last post I included a trivia about Turing original paper having several bugs and his adviser's work being bug free.
-This is, again, related to the imperative vs denotative discussion.
+[^turning]: In my last post I included a trivia about Turing original paper having several bugs and his adviser's (Alonso Church's) work being bug free.
+This is also related to the imperative vs denotative discussion.
 Here is the link to that footnote: [_add_blank_target TODO](TODO).
+It should make us feel better about ourselves if Turing himself wrote bugs.

-Theorists are likely to devote a significant effort into learning the things that theorists like.
+Theorists are likely to devote a significant effort into learning.
-We can imagine how it feels (well I can since I lived it) to not be able to use what you worked hard to figure out.
+We can imagine how it feels (well I can since I lived it) to not be allowed to use what you worked hard to figure out.
 Examples like [_add_blank_target How to stop functional programming](https://brianmckenna.org/blog/howtostopfp) come to mind.
-This is something that can be changed on a small scale but there a (very) few places who care to do so.
+This is something that can be changed on a small scale but there are a (very) few places who care to do so.
 The job market for functional programming jobs is, frankly, dismal.
-At the same time, languages like Haskell and Rust top the weekend use stats based on stackoverflow surveys[^weekend].
+At the same time, languages like Haskell and Rust had toped the weekend use stats based on stackoverflow surveys[^weekend].
 There must be quite a few frustrated programmers out there.
 I have been in that position and I know it is mentally hard.
-Deductive process plays important role and, IMO,  software industry should treat the "theorists" minority better.
+I have argued that the deductive process plays important role and, IMO, it is in the interest of the industry to treat the "theorists" minority better.

 [^weekend]: Repeating some of what I wrote [here](2022-03-13-ts-types-part6.html#about-simplicity):  Haskell was firmly in the first position for the stackoverflow weekend use statistics for several years.
 Here is one link: [_add_blank_target 2017](https://stackoverflow.blog/2017/02/07/what-programming-languages-weekends/).
 In [_add_blank_target 2019](https://stackoverflow.blog/2019/10/28/research-update-coding-on-the-weekends/) Rust moved ahead of Haskell.
 The job ranking (based on the UK's [_add_blank_target IT Jobs Watch](https://www.itjobswatch.co.uk/jobs/uk/haskell.do)) puts Haskell at 932 as of 2022/02/06.
 Haskell moved ahead of COBOL in that ranking in 2017.